REACT-DEVELOPER-IBROKHIM/npm-dtu/README.md

-# This is DTU stands for Data Type utilities
+# This is DTU stands for Data Type Utilities